 On sites that allow it you can Pinch zoom out to make the text smaller.

 For many articles/sites Firefox is able to find the main body of text and provide a Reading Mode format.
 This will allow you to increase the font size.
-You can read how to use the Reader Mode feature here: How to use Reader Mode
+You can read how to use the Reader Mode feature here: How to use Reader Mode on Firefox for Android

 You might also be interested in the Always Zoom add-on which overrides the website's settings and allows you to zoom on any page.

 When I compare e.g. the amazon homepage in firefox on my laptop and tablet, icons, fonts etc. have the same size in cm. but since my tablet's display hasthe same resolution but a smaller diameter, everything is bigger measured in pixels.
 So how does a website gain info about my screen size?
 I've overridden my user agent, but that didn't change anything either...
 I don't want websites to adjust their layout to my screen size, but to my screen resolution.
 Like on a windows desktop PC.
 Is there a way to do that?

 This is an interesting one.
 I'm not a web developer so others will be able to give a more thorough answer but I think the thing is that the navigator.userAgent is not the only source of information about your device available to the site.